brokenheartz/ShiDen/README.md

 Just type **./shiden.py**

-Then, input a string of hash or a file that contains multiple hashes separated by new line.
+Then, input a string of hash.

+For __multiple checking__, just input file name that contains hashes separated by new line.